233rd AAS Meeting Abstract Information

 - Publication of Abstracts

-- The presenting author must be the one to make the submission.
+- Presenting/first author must be the presenter at the meeting.

 - Any AAS member may submit an abstract.
 You can verify your membership status in the Member Directory.

-- Education Affiliate Members may only submit education related abstracts.
+- Educator Affiliates may only submit education related abstracts.

 - Suspended/Inactive members must reinstate their membership.